STYLES

 new order in art and architecture that dealt with social and

-De Stijl (Also called Neo Plasticism)
+economic problems De Stijl (Also called Neo Plasticism)

 Lead primarily by painters Piet Mondian and Theo van Doesberg,